Follow the Leader or Not!

 - A strong servant leader engages those they lead.

-- A strong servant leader creates healthy relationships with their students and show that they care about them as people.
+- Strong servant leaders create healthy relationships with their students and show that they care about them as people.

 - A strong servant leader is confident in what they teach.